 Please note: Any podiatrist, dentist, psychologist, chiropractor, optometrist, naturopath or other provider who acts within the scope of his or her license will be considered on the same basis as a Physician.
 The fact that a provider is described as a Physician does not mean that Benefits for services from that provider are available to you under the Plan.

 Plan - The CenturyLink Health Care Plan.

-Plan Administrator - CenturyLink Employee Benefits Committee and its designees.
+Plan Administrator - CenturyLink or its designee.

 Plan Sponsor - CenturyLink, Inc.